 The first option listed to avoid an upset stomach and problems with your digestive system is pretty straightforward but you might not always like the low-acid cups of joe when you’re used to something stronger.
 However, it’s a route you can take to reduce the bloating and gas you get from drinking coffee.

 Switching to cold brew works well in the summer months when it’s hot outside.
 The iced beverage is smooth and refreshing and can help to keep you cool.

 Lastly, not drinking coffee does care of the acid problem but it’s not really a solution.
 Many other drinks have acid levels much higher than coffee so you’d end with a rather limited selection.
 You couldn’t even switch to soda drinks as most of them have higher acid levels compared to coffee and may cause an upset stomach.

 The gas you experience after your coffee may be caused by the things you add to your coffee.
 The artificial sweeteners you might put in your coffee are proven to alter the gut bacteria that control metabolism.
 This can lead to GI problems, which cause flatulence.

 About 65% of all adults today are lactose intolerant.
-If you put milk or cream into your coffee and later experience gas, you could be lactose intolerant.
+If you put milk or cream into your coffee and later experience gas, you could be lactose intolerant (You could use Soy Milk in Coffee instead).
 People with this condition are unable to digest lactose, which is a protein found in milk.
 Drinking milk or cream while lactose intolerant can cause both gas and bloating.